Long-term international migration, provisional: year ending June 2025

 In November 2024, we widened our EU category to EU+ for data back to YE June 2021.
 EU+ is all EU countries plus Iceland, Liechtenstein, Norway and Switzerland.

-Read more on the latest methodology to estimate the migration of EU+ nationals in our Methods for measuring international migration using RAPID administrative data methodology
+Read more on the latest HOBID methodology to estimate the migration of EU+ nationals in our Implementing new methods for estimating the international migration of EU+ nationals, progress update: November 2025 article.

 Non-EU+ nationals

 To estimate non-EU+ immigration, we have developed a method that uses an individual's first arrival and last departure dates to approximate their length of stay in the UK within the period for which they have a valid visa.
-More detailed information can be found in our technical user guide.
+More detailed information can be found in our Provisional long-term international migration estimates: technical user guide

 British nationals

-There is currently no administrative source available that estimates the international migration movements of British nationals.
 Census data have been used to estimate British nationals over the decade from YE June 2012 to YE June 2021.
-Therefore, pre-Census 2021 estimates should not be compared with post-Census 2021 estimates as the methods used to create them are different.
-See our article Estimating UK international migration: 2012 to 2021 for more information.
+Therefore, pre-Census 2021 estimates should not be compared with post-Census 2021 estimates, as the methods used to create them are different.
+For more information, see our Estimating UK international migration: 2012 to 2021 article

 Official statistics in development